You can find the most common questions that we get asked below. Have a question that's not answered here? Get in touch with us!

 When I open Captionfish, my default location shows as Seattle, WA or some other location that I'm not from, or near.
 Why does this happen?

 When you first come to Captionfish, we try to best guess your location based on your IP address so we can present you with immediate results.
-Unfortunately, this isn't always accurate.
+Unfortunately, this isn’t always accurate.
 Sometimes the DHCP server that issues your IP address is in a different area, sometimes even a different state, and that causes Captionfish to display results for that area.
 Sometimes your IP address cannot be determined.
-In that case, we default to Seattle, WA, because that's where we're located.
-If you don't like the location that Captionfish has determined you are in, you can change it by entering a more accurate location in the location box on the top of the main page.
+In that case, we default to Seattle, WA, because that’s where we’re located.
+If you don’t like the location that Captionfish has determined you are in, you can change it by clicking on the link to the right of the ‘Your location’ text on the top right portion of any page and entering a more accurate location in the location box.

 Captionfish said that there was a captioned movie showing at a theater near me, but when I went, they said that there was nothing playing.
 What can you do about this?